subrama2/Book_Finder/README.md

 -Genre: Genre of the book<br />
 -Description: About the book's contents<br />
 -ISBN: Book identification code<br />
--isInterested: Checked if a user checked out a book<br />
-+setReminder: adds a title and time to the user's reminders<br />
 <br />
 Search: Stores search related information<br />
 -Filters: Sets appropriate filters for a given search query<br />